MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 5. In the Vendor Address Maintenance window, choose Save to save the information.

+> [!NOTE]
-*Deleting the vendor address ID also deletes Intrastat information.*
+> Deleting the vendor address ID also deletes Intrastat information.

-**Chapter 4: Beginning balances and vendor history**
+### Chapter 4: Beginning balances and vendor history

 If you’re setting up Payables Management for the first time, you must enter the beginning, or outstanding, balances owed to each vendor.